 (Takes the place of our regular September support group meeting )

 We invite you to join us for this special event in loving memory of all our children, grandchildren and siblings who "left too soon".
-The event will include a potluck luncheon, a Memorial Program and a Dove Release.
-You will also have the opportunity to sponsor a Dove in memory of your loved one.
+The event will include a potluck luncheon and Memorial Program.
 In the coming months watch for further details on this website and in our bimonthly newsletter.
-But mark your calendars now to save the date!
-You can find a PDF of the Picnic/Dove Sponsorship Form under Special Events on this website.

 7:00 - 8:30 p.m.